South Extension - House of Representatives Wing

 U.S. Capitol, Washington, D.C.

-President George Washington laid the cornerstone for the original building on September 18, 1793, which has been greatly expanded over more than two centuries since.
-Marble mined from Lee, MA, and Cockeysville, MD were used in the mid-19th century expansion of the House South Extension.
+The cornerstone of the original House of Representatives was laid by President George Washington on September 18, 1793.
+Since then, the building has been greatly expanded over the past more than two centuries.
+Marble mined from Lee, MA, and Cockeysville, MD was used during the mid-19th century for several expansion initiatives.

-EverGreene significantly contributed to the restoration of the South Extension of the US Capitol exterior stonework, which took place from 2018-2020.
-Our conservators performed laser cleaning and chemical consolidation on the carved marble cornice, columns, pilaster capitals, and window and door surrounds during a major exterior restoration of the Senate wing.
-After general cleaning (performed by others), we used two 100-watt and two 500-watt, Q-switched lasers operating at 1064 nm to ablate the remaining black sulfate crusts and soiling without damaging the weathered stone substrate.
-The laser effectively reduced black crusts and soiling on the marble, leaving a substantially cleaned surface.
-Chemical consolidation of friable stone followed to help slow the deterioration of the carved details.
+During the restoration of the U.S. Capitol South Extension, which took place from 2018-2020, EverGreene’s conservators performed laser cleaning and chemical consolidation on the carved marble cornice, columns, pilaster capitals, and the window and door surrounds during a major exterior restoration of the Senate wing.
+After general cleaning, two 100-watt and two 500-watt, Q-switched lasers operating at 1064 nm were used to ablate the remaining black sulfate crusts and soiling without damaging the weathered stone substrate.
+The laser cleaning treatment effectively reduced buildup and staining on the marble, leaving a substantially brightened surface, free of harmful pollution residues.
+Chemical consolidation treatments of friable stone followed to help slow the deterioration of the historical carved marble details.